-Initial symptoms of southern blight include a yellowing of the foliage with slight darkening of the stem just above the soil line.
-Lesions on the stem at or near the soil line develop rapidly, girdling the stem and causing sudden and permanent wilt of the plant.
-The fungus grows downward in the stem and root, rotting the cortical tissue.
-White mats of mycelium develop on the stem and nearby soil.
-In a few days, tan to brown spherical sclerotia (tiny compact masses of hardened fungal mycelium) appear on the mycelial mat.
-The sclerotia are a good diagnostic feature of this disease.
+Tomato plants with southern blight have lesions on the stem at or near the soil line.
+These lesions develop rapidly, girdling the stem and resulting in a sudden and permanent wilting of the plant.
+White mats of mycelia are produced on the stem and in the adjacent soil.
+In a few days, tan to brown spherical sclerotia about 0.06 inch (0.5 mm) in diameter appear on the mycelial mat.
+The abundant sclerotia are a good diagnostic feature.

 Comments on the Disease

-High temperatures [above 85°F (29°C)] favor the disease.
-The fungus attacks a wide range of plants and survives for a long time in the soil as sclerotia.
-Southern blight is usually a minor disease of beans in California.
+The fungus attacks a wide range of plants and survives for long periods in soil as sclerotia.
+Disease incidence and severity are dependent on the number of sclerotia in the soil.